-Comey admits error in defense of FBI's FISA process after IG report: 'He was right, I was wrong'
+Comey admits ‘I was wrong’ on FISA conduct, remains defiant on dossier in tense interview

 Following the report’s release, Comey essentially claimed vindication, declaring in the wake of the report that the criticism of the bureau's actions "was all lies.”
 When asked about vindication at a Senate Judiciary Committee hearing, the inspector general bluntly replied, "I think the activities we found here don’t vindicate anybody who touched this FISA."

 On Sunday, Comey claimed that the FBI did not intentionally commit wrongdoing, but described the FBI's failures as "real sloppiness."
+He said the Horowitz report "did not find misconduct by any FBI people," rather just "mistakes and negligence."

+Wallace was quick to remind Comey that attorney Kevin Clinesmith was referred for criminal investigation for the doctored email.
+Comey said "that's not been resolved."
+He did say it was "fair" to say that the FBI provided false information to the FISA court.

-He said that "in general" he was unaware of "the particulars of the investigation" when it was going on, but said that as the person at the head of the FBI at the time, it still falls on him.
+Comey said that "in general" he was unaware of "the particulars of the investigation" when it was going on, but said that as the person at the head of the FBI at the time, it still falls on him.

 "I was responsible for this."